mattbierner/blog.mattbierner.com/_posts/2015-02-23-stupid-template-tricks-pride-and-parser-combinators-part-two.md

 # Limitations and Further Work
 This post only outlines a basic parser combinator library.
-Many important simplications have been made, including two key ones relevant to validating visual format strings.
+Many important simplifications have been made, including two key ones relevant to validating visual format strings.

 ## Compile Time Error Messaging.
 In the above program, the parsing and validation of the visual format string all happens at compiletime, but printing the error message happens at runtime.
 Obviously, this is not the desired behavior.

 We could easily add a `static_assert` that checks that if a parser completed successfully.
 But that still leaves outputting our meaningful error message.
 For some reason entirely beyond my comprehension, `static_assert` only takes string literals.
 We can't even pass in a `constexpr`.

-A more complete implementation would check that the the visual format parser completed successfully or print an error message at compile time indicating why parsing failed.
+A more complete implementation would check that the visual format parser completed successfully or print an error message at compile time indicating why parsing failed.
 We would basically implement another specialization similar to `Printer` that constructs compile time strings and then output these strings somehow.
 I'm still not sure what the most readable approach to outputting the error message as a compiler error would be.

 ## Representation Construction
 Another big simplification is that we only check if the format string is valid.
 No representations of the contents of the format string are constructed.